inkloud/gnurun-wms-panel/README.md

 # GnuRun WMS Panel

 GnuRun WMS Panel is a React + TypeScript admin interface for warehouse operations built on Vite and Bootstrap.
-It pairs with a FastAPI backend that lives in the `backend/` directory, while the repository root keeps orchestration files such as `docker-compose.yaml`.
+It pairs with a FastAPI backend that lives in the `backend/` directory, while the repository root keeps orchestration files under `dev/docker-compose.yaml`.

 ## Project Structure

 - `frontend/` – Vite + React source, tooling, and Dockerfile
 - `backend/` – FastAPI service that exposes the WMS API
-- `docker-compose.yaml` – Compose definition for the development services
+- `dev/docker-compose.yaml` – Compose definition for the development services

 ## Development